Irina Lăzăreanu

-Irina Lăzăreanu ([iˈrina ləzəˈre̯anu]; born 8 June 1982) is a Romanian-born Canadian model and folk singer.
+Irina Lăzăreanu ([iˈrina ləzəˈre̯anu]; born 8 June 1982) is a Canadian model and folk singer.
 She has been an ambassador for Chanel and a muse to designers Karl Lagerfeld and Nicolas Ghesquière.
 As a musician, she is closely associated with Pete Doherty.
 Her debut album Some Place Along the Way was produced by Sean Lennon.
-In 2019 she started writing her book, Runway Bird, which was published by Flammarion in April 2022.

 Early life

 Lăzăreanu was born in Cluj-Napoca, Romania, and at age five immigrated to Canada, settling into the Montreal suburb of Saint-Hubert, Quebec with her parents.
 At the age of 13, she moved to London to study ballet until she was derailed by a broken knee.
 At the age of 15 she met musician Pete Doherty, whom she later dated briefly and was engaged to in 2007.